d12frosted/elpa-mirror/stable-melpa/bash-completion-readme.txt

 bash-completion.el is known to work with Bash 4.2 and later and Bash 5, on Emacs, starting with version 25.3, under Linux and OSX.

-Support for Bash 4.2 and 4.3 is incomplete: appending / to directories doesn't work.
-Consider upgrading to at least Bash 4.4.